-Using Daughter Pregnancy Rate to Improve Fertility
+Using Available Traits to Improve Fertility

-Evaluating Daughter Pregnancy Rate (DPR) is the best method for breeders wishing to improve fertility, and DPR does include effects associated with the newly discovered haplotypes.
+Evaluating available fertility traits such as Daughter Pregnancy Rate (DPR), Heifer Conception Rate (HCR), Cow Conception Rate (CCR) and the Fertility Index (which combines those three traits into one value) is the best method for breeders wishing to improve fertility.
 One potential approach would be to select bulls that best meet the goals of your breeding program as you always have, then use information available on individual haplotypes to avoid carrier-by-carrier matings.
 If breeders use information about haplotypes alone to make selection decisions, it is likely their impact could be overstated.
 As the effects of the haplotypes impacting fertility are already included in DPR, breeders both selecting for DPR and eliminating carrier animals completely from their breeding programs would be "double counting" the negative effects of the haplotypes.